webiny/docs.webiny.com/docs/guides/serverless-applications/headless-cms/build-a-portfolio-website-with-react-webiny-apollo.md

 #### Home page

 Let's start with the home page.
-Create a `home.tsx` file in the `pages` folder, and add the code from the snippet below.
+Create a `Home.tsx` file in the `pages` folder, and add the code from the snippet below.

 ```tsx
 import React from "react";